Bharathi-A-7/ElectricityMapsDataEngineerChallenge/README.md

 8. The final list of columns are 'row_number', 'Zone', 'Hour-Start', 'Hour-End', 'Electricity Consumption (MW)' and the dataframe is written to a CSV file which can be found in the ``\final_consumption_output`` folder

+Note: The negative values in the output indicate that during certain hours, the export was greater than the production.
+This can be taken as 0% of electricity produced during that hour was consumed but the negative values are kept as such to convey the right meaning.

 I have also used ``Apache Airflow`` to schedule two tasks in the pipeline:

 1. Task 1: